Me: “How did it go with your xyz goal this past week?”

 What task that you’ve completed already have you not yet celebrated?

 Make a plan today to celebrate it, specifically focusing on acknowledging what it took, how far you’ve come and saying “thank you” to yourself for getting into action.

 What task (or big project) are you procrastinating on?

-Don’t choose a reward that your spouse, your children, your parents, or someone else enjoys.
-Make it something for YOU.
+Don’t choose a reward that your spouse, children, parents, or someone else enjoys.
+Make it something for you.
 Something you love doing, love receiving, love buying.
-A bit of pleasure Just for YOU.
+A bit of pleasure just for you.

 If you’re not used to celebrating your achievements, I know it can be strange (and possibly hard) to start.
 It may feel “wrong’ on some level.
 It’s not normal yet.